Discover Rio: The Most Beautiful Beaches & Amazing Views

 Baixo Gávea – Located in the lively Gávea district, this area is popular with younger locals and students.
 On Sunday nights in particular, the sidewalks fill with a fun, bohemian crowd enjoying drinks and music.

 Baixo Leblon – One of Rio’s most famous nightlife corners, Baixo Leblon has long been a meeting point for artists, writers, and creatives.
-The atmosphere is social and energetic, with people gathering outside the bars late into the night.
+The vibe is social and energetic, with people gathering outside the bars late into the night.

 Mureta da Urca – Although not technically a beach bar area, this low seaside wall in the Urca neighborhood is a beloved sunset hangout.
 People pick up drinks and snacks from nearby bars, then sit along the wall overlooking Guanabara Bay to watch the evening light fade over the water.